How to bet on the NFL: Point spreads, totals, parlays and more

 Wagering on the moneyline isn’t as popular among NFL bettors as it is for leagues like the NHL and MLB, but it’s still part of the NFL betting experience.

-A moneyline bet is straightforward and simply requires you to pick the team you think will win the game.
-If you like the Bills to beat the Patriots straight up and place a wager on it, that’s a moneyline bet.
+A moneyline bet is straightforward: It requires you to pick the team you think will win the game.
+If you like the Bills to beat the Dolphins and place a wager on it, that’s a moneyline bet.

 Each team will come with its own set of odds based on its probability of winning that specific contest.
 The odds will ultimately determine the potential payout.